Frequently Asked Questions

 For further information on HECS-HELP and FEE-HELP, please refer to the Commonwealth Government's "Going To Uni " website.

-Does Architecture and Building allow for overseas exchanges?
+Does Architecture and Built Environment allow for overseas exchanges?

-- The School of Architecture and Built Environment is proud to have exchange agreements in place with a number of leading Universities worldwide.
-Recently, Architecture & Building students have completed exchanges in the U.S.A., Sweden, Finland, Canada, England, Germany, China, Italy and Mexico.
+- The School of Architecture and Built Environment is proud to have exchange agreements in place with a number of leading universities worldwide.
+Recently, Architecture & Built Environment students completed exchanges in the U.S.A., Sweden, Finland, Canada, England, Germany, China, Italy and Mexico.